erik1066/fedora-setup-guide/README.md

 sudo tar -C /usr/local -xzf go1.23.0.linux-amd64.tar.gz
 ```

-If you are upgrading Go, then run the following command to verify success:
+If you are upgrading Go using these commands, then run the following command to verify success:

 ```bash
 go version